kocasp/iblw/README.md

 -

 ### Git workflow
-Currently there is only master branch that is deployed to production.
+`Development` branch is for experimenting purpose.
-Please create Pull Requests to the master branch directly
+Please create pull requests to `master` branch.

 ### Deployment
-Development branch is available under develop.wolontariatmedyczny.pl
+Development branch is available under dev.wolontariatmedyczny.pl
+its deployed automatically from `development` branch

-Production deployment is triggered automatically after merge to master
+Staging deployment is triggered automatically after merge to master and CI tests pass
+it is available at stg.wolontariatmedyczny.pl

+Production deploy is possible only by promoting staging to production in Heroku pipelines.

 __currently on both environments manual trigger of `rails db:migrate` is required__
 it is possible from heroku dashboard.
 Or with `heroku run rails db:migrate`